 - The Personality of Popular Facebook Users by D. Quercia, R. Lambiotte, M. Kosinski, D. Stillwell, J. Crowcroft, Proceedings of ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW), 2012.

 - Our Twitter Profiles, Our Selves: Predicting Personality with Twitter by D. Quercia, M. Kosinski, D. Stillwell, J. Crowcroft, Proceedings of IEEE International Conference on Social Computing (SocialCom), 2011.

-Computational Psychology (book chapter) (in press)Kosinski in Advanced Social Psychology textbook.
+Computational Psychology (book chapter) (in press)Kosinski; Advanced Social Psychology (textbook)

-- Big data in the behavioural sciences by M. Kosinski and T. Behrend, Current Opinion in Behavioral Sciences, 2017.
+- Editorial overview: Big data in the behavioural sciences by M. Kosinski and T. Behrend, Current Opinion in Behavioral Sciences, 2017.

 - A decade into Facebook: where is psychiatry in the digital age? by Inkster B, Stillwell D, Kosinski M, & Jones PB, The Lancet Psychiatry, 2016.

 - Facebook as a Research Tool by M. Kosinski, S. Matz, S. Gosling, V. Popov, D. Stillwell, Monitor on Psychology, 2016.

 - A computer adaptive measure of delay discounting by Mahalingam, V., Palkovic, M., Kosinski, M., & Stillwell, D., Assessment, 2016.

 - Using item response theory to develop measures of acquisitive and protective self-monitoring from the original Self-Monitoring Scale by M.P.
 Wilmot, J. Kostal, D. Stillwell, & M. Kosinski, Assessment, 2015.